 and his mother stares in horror at his shadow,

 a ghost vision of Jesus on the cross.

 His arms are outstretched, the tools on display

 The circular window acts like a halo

 The crown of thorns is symbolised by

 I picture the Lord...at his bleakest hour.

 This is the section where fiction prose becomes something else.
-We still expect the poems to be short, though.
-Just submit them using the submissions Storybox.
+We still expect the poems to be short, though – sonnets, perhaps, or around that length at the very most.